'Nothing Immoral' Or 'Deeply Disturbing'? Republicans Split On Roy Moore Allegations

 "Zachariah and Elizabeth for instance.
 Zachariah was extremely old to marry Elizabeth and they became the parents of John the Baptist," Ziegler told the Washington Examiner.
 "Also take Joseph and Mary.
 Mary was a teenager and Joseph was an adult carpenter.
 They became parents of Jesus."

 Some evangelical leaders sharply criticized Ziegler's response in comments to The Washington Post.
-Ed Stetzer, chair of the Billy Graham Center of Church, Mission and Evangelism, called the comparison to Mary and Joseph "simultaneously ridiculous and blasphemous."
+Ed Stetzer, who is the Billy Graham Chair of Church, Mission and Evangelism at Wheaton College, called the comparison to Mary and Joseph "simultaneously ridiculous and blasphemous."

-Ziegler also noted, in defense of Moore, that he married a woman who is younger than him.
-Moore was 38 and his wife 24 when they married.
+Ziegler also noted, in defense of Moore, that Moore married a woman who is younger than him — he was 38 and his wife 24 when they married.

-But nationally, GOP leaders were less likely to defend Moore's actions and more likely to say the allegations were disturbing — without necessarily ruling on their veracity.
+But nationally, GOP leaders were less likely to defend Moore's actions and more likely to say the allegations were disturbing, without necessarily ruling on their veracity.

-Most Senate Republican took an "if true" stance, as Talking Points Memo puts it — that is, saying that the women's accounts of their experiences are not enough to prompt calls for Moore's resignation, but that he should remove himself from the race if the accusations are legitimate.
+Most Senate Republicans took an "if true" stance, as Talking Points Memo puts it — that is, saying that the women's accounts of their experiences are not enough to prompt calls for Moore's resignation, but that he should remove himself from the race if the accusations are legitimate.

 The allegations against Roy Moore are deeply disturbing and disqualifying.
 He should immediately step aside and allow the people of Alabama to elect a candidate they can be proud of.— John McCain (@SenJohnMcCain) November 9, 2017

-Sen. John McCain, however, tweeted that Moore should step aside "immediately."
+Sen. John McCain of Arizona, however, tweeted that Moore should step aside "immediately."

 As NPR reported last night, Moore, who was removed as Alabama's chief justice twice for his refusal to comply with federal court decisions, shows no signs of being inclined to leave the race.